UK Visa Requirements: Guide for Applicants

 A Dependant visa is for the spouse, partner or dependent child of the principal applicant or primary visa-holder on a number of different immigration routes, including those on the Student or Skilled Worker routes.
 These visas will allow immediate family to accompany or follow to join their partner or parent to the UK, where their visa will be granted for the same length of time as the primary visa-holder.
 The Family visa, on the other hand, is if you are looking to come to the UK to live long-term with either an immediate British relative or a close relative living permanently in the UK.

-When applying for any UK visa, basic eligibility will rely on your ability to demonstrate that:
+When applying for any UK visa, the following general eligibility criteria will apply:

 UK visa requirements for visitors